slatedocs/slate/source/includes/collecting_funds/_collection_requests.md

-updated_by | string | The ID of the user who last updated the collection request collection | long integer or null | The ID of the collection that fulfilled the collection request, if any success_message | string or null | The confirmation message delivered to the customer upon successful completion of this payment request send_instructions | boolean | *New in V2.* Defaults to False (but you probably want to set this to True).
+updated_by | string | The ID of the user who last updated the collection request collection | long integer or null | The ID of the collection that fulfilled the collection request, if any success_message | string or null | The confirmation message delivered to the customer upon successful completion of this payment request send_instructions | boolean | Defaults to False (but you probably want to set this to True).
 Indicates whether we should send payment instructions to the subscriber via SMS.
 Note that this field defaults to False, so if you want the collection request to actually notify the customer (with a USSD popup and an SMS), you must set this field to True.
-Omitting the field will prevent collection requests from being sent out to the customer. instructions | string or null | *New in V2.* Allows overriding of the default instructions sent to the subscriber.
+Omitting the field will prevent collection requests from being sent out to the customer. instructions | string or null | Allows overriding of the default instructions sent to the subscriber.
 If omitted, default network-specific instructions will be sent to the subscriber via SMS.
-If you want to skip sending ANY sms instructions and turn off even the default instructions, set this parameter to "skip" (instructions = "skip") expiry_date | string or null | Defaults to "24 hours".
+If you want to skip sending ANY sms instructions and turn off even the default instructions, set this parameter to "skip" (instructions = "skip") status | string | This is the status of the collection request.
+Possible values are: pending, successful, failed, expired or reversed error_message | string | This will contain a short description in case of an error error_details | string | This will contain an detailed description in case of an error expiry_date | string or null | Defaults to "24 hours".
 Specifies the date and time when this collection request will be marked as expired.
 Examples of valid values for this field include strings such as "tomorrow", "24 hours", "2 minutes", or %d/%m/%Y format e.g 24/05/2019 or %d/%m/%Y %H:%M:%S format e.g 24/05/2019 13:24:12